 4. Encourage gratitude

 We live in a world where pain and tragedy dominate our news media.
-This is particularly true during times of crisis like COVID-19.
+This is particularly true during times of crisis.

 While we can’t control our colleagues’ media consumption habits, we can take small steps to try to positively influence everyone’s outlook.